zulily/reckon/README.md

 same redis instance(s), or you're sharding your dataset over a large number of redis instances.

-While there is an [existing solution](https://github.com/antirez/redis-sampler) for sampling a redis keyspace, the `reckon` package has a few advantages:

 While there are some [existing](https://github.com/antirez/redis-sampler) [solutions](https://github.com/snmaynard/redis-audit) for sampling a redis keyspace, the `reckon` package has a few advantages:

 ### Programmatic access to sampling results: